SCUM Manifesto: As parody or satire

-English professor Carl Singleton notes the "outrageous nature" of the manifesto and Solanas' increasing mental instability, which, he argues, led many people to trivialize the text.
+The English professor Carl Singleton notes the "outrageous nature" of the manifesto and Solanas's increasing mental instability, which, he argues, led many people to trivialize the text.
 Singleton adds, "Others saw the document as a form of political satire in the style of Jonathan Swift's A Modest Proposal."
 Similarly, Jansen compared it to A Modest Proposal, describing it as having "satiric brilliance" and calling Solanas "cool and mordantly funny".
-The bulletin of the Project of Transnational Studies echoes the comparison to Jonathan Swift, stating, "A more common strategy is to read SCUM as an instance of political fiction or parody in the vein of Jonathan Swift."
+The Bulletin of the Project for Transnational Cultural Studies echoes the comparison to Jonathan Swift, stating, "A more common strategy is to read SCUM as an instance of political fiction or parody in the vein of Jonathan Swift."

 Writing for Spin in September 1996, Charles Aaron calls the SCUM Manifesto a "riotous, pre-feminist satire".
-Film director Mary Harron called the manifesto a "brilliant satire" and described its tone as "very funny".
+The film director Mary Harron called the manifesto a "brilliant satire" and described its tone as "very funny".
 (Note: "Eine brillante Satire – so als hätte Oscar Wilde beschlossen, Terrorist zu werden.
 Für meinen Warhol-Film hatte ich Dutzende von Zeitzeugen zu den Hintergründen von Solanas Attentat befragt und Berge von Berichten gelesen.
 Niemand hatte erwähnt, dass Valerie Solanas Talent und einen ausgeprägten Hang zur Komik hatte.")
 According to Rich of The Village Voice, the work possibly was "satire" and could be read as "literal or symbolic".
 Winkiel said, "The humor and anger of satire invites women to produce this feminist script by taking on the roles of the politically performative SCUM females."
 Paul Krassner, who was a personal acquaintance of Solanas, called the manifesto a "dittoed document of pathological proselytization with occasional overtones of unintentional satire".

-Solanas' first publisher, Maurice Girodias, thought of it as "a joke" and described the manifesto, according to J. Hoberman, as "a Swiftian satire on the depraved behavior, genetic inferiority, and ultimate disposability of the male gender".
+Girodias thought of it as "a joke" and described the manifesto, according to J. Hoberman, as "a Swiftian satire on the depraved behavior, genetic inferiority, and ultimate disposability of the male gender".

 According to a 1968 article in the Daily News, "those who profess to know Valerie say she isn't joking ... [but] that deep down she likes men."
 In 1968, speaking to Marmorstein, she characterized herself on the SCUM thing as dead serious.
-Alexandra DeMonte, however, argues that Solanas "later claimed that her manifesto was simply a satire".